famous ufc fighters

 If you started watching MMA and UFC in the mid-2010s, you’d say that Khabib Nurmagomedov is the best MMA fighter in history without a doubt.
 Well, I’ve been an MMA fan since the mid-2000s, and I have to tell you – I completely agree.

-The Eagle never lost a fight in his life.
+The Eagle never lost a fight in his mixed martial arts career.
 Better yet, in his 29 professional fights, one could argue that Khabib only lost a single round in all those fights (before demolishing Conor McGregor in the next few rounds before finishing him).
+He is one of the most dominant fighters in MMA history!

-He was never a trash-talker or a trouble-maker outside the cage, which is why fans love him that much.
-He went inside, did his thing, and always showed respect, highlighting his biggest values: family, respect to his opponents, country, and culture.
+Khabib Nurmagomedov was never a trash-talker or a troublemaker outside the cage, which is why fans love him that much.
+He went inside, did his thing, and always showed respect, highlighting his biggest values: family, respect for his opponents, country, and culture.
+Khabib won the lightweight championship and defended the belt many times.

 2. Anderson Silva